 - How the Symposium would enhance the applicant’s career moving forward.

 - Two letters of reference submitted directly to WIIS by references at: NextGenerationSymposium@wiisglobal.org.
 The subject line should read, "Reference 2017 NGS: applicant's last name."

 All inquires and application materials can be submitted to: NextGenerationSymposium@wiisglobal.org.

 The subject line should read, "Application 2017 NGS: applicant's last name."

-Applications are due by June 15, 2017.
+Applications are due by June 15, 2017 at 11:59 pm EDT.
 Selected participants will receive formal invitations in late June/early July 2017.